 Pick from a few different symbols

-Copy and paste the two check mark symbols below.
-These will be the two options that show in the drop down list.
-If you would like other symbols, they can be found by using option in Google Docs and copy and pasting them back into Sheets.
+Copy and paste the two checkmark symbols below.
+These will be the two options that show in the drop-down list.
+If you would like other symbols, consider using the Insert Special Characters add-on for Google Sheets.
 Below are two easy, intuitive symbols.

-Following are more options that you can use.
-Note that you can have the user click a check mark for yes, and just leave the drop down empty for no if you want to just use a check mark not the empty box.
+Following are more options you can use.
+Note that you can have the user click a checkmark for yes, and leave the drop-down empty for no if you want to just use a checkmark not the empty box.

-Keep the rest of the options at their defaults and choose .
+Keep the rest of the options at their defaults and choose save.
 You now have a check box!